- Where to find your perfect night out in London

 1. Visit the free museums

-Many of London’s museums are free.
-But we’re not talking any old museums...we’re talking the city’s top museums!
+Pretty much all of London’s are museums are free.
+And we’re not talking any old novelty museums here either.
+No, we’re talking the city’s top museums – the famous ones!
 This includes the British Museum on Great Russell St. (which is London’s most visited attraction), the National Gallery on Trafalgar Square, the National Portrait Gallery around the corner on St Martin’s Place, the Tate Modern and Tate Britain on the River Thames, and the Natural History Museum, Science Museum and Victoria and Albert Museum, all in South Kensington.
+Who could complain about a little free culture?

 2. Go to the cinema

-Located on Borough High Street near Borough Tube station (Northern Line), The Roxy is a bar with a difference – it’s got a bar out the back where you can catch free movies each Sunday through Wednesday.
-These include everything from Paul Newman classics to kung-fu flicks.
+Located on Borough High Street near Borough Tube station (Northern Line), Roxy Bar & Screen is a bar with a difference.
+Out the back you can catch free movies, all the while sipping on a nice cold pint.
+They show everything and anything, from Paul Newman classics to kung-fu flicks and runs each Sunday through Wednesday.

 3. Walk along the Thames to see the city’s top attractions

-Go for a walk from Westminster Bridge along London’s River Thames to London Bridge and you’ll see a host of the city’s top attractions without spending anything.
-This includes Big Ben, the Houses of Parliament, the London Eye, the Gherkin Building, St Paul’s Cathedral and Tower Bridge.
+Go for a walk from Westminster Bridge along the River Thames to Tower Bridge and you can take a tour of the city’s top attractions without spending a thing.
+Take in sights like Big Ben, the Houses of Parliament, the London Eye, the Gherkin, St Paul’s Cathedral and the Tower of London for everyone’s favourite price of £0.

 4. Catch the changing of the guard

-Taking place every day at 11.30am during the summer (and every second day during the winter), the Changing of the Guard in front of Buckingham Palace is one of the most popular things to witness in London.
+Taking place every day at 11.30am during the summer (and every second day during the winter), the Changing of the Guard in front of Buckingham Palace is one of the most popular London attractions to witness in London.
+Watch as the Queen’s guards perform the switch in perfect sync, all decked out in ceremonial uniform.
 Make sure to get down early to get a good viewing point.

 5. See a free concert in National Theatre

 If you’re one who likes all sorts of music and you’re near London’s National Theatre on Southbank near Waterloo Bridge, you’d be mad not to catch one of the free concerts there.
-Taking place Monday-Saturday at 5.45pm, and at 1.45pm on Saturday afternoons, jazz, folk and other types of acts can be seen.
+Running Monday-Saturday at 5.45pm and at 1.45pm on Saturday afternoons, you can see jazz and folk, amongst other types of acts.

 6. Go to the recording of a TV Show

 Just like in America, if you want to be in the audience of a TV show, be it a sitcom, game show or other, you can get tickets for free!
-All you have to do is visit TVrecordings.com or BBC.co.uk/tickets to see what’s available.
+All you have to do is visit TVrecordings.com or BBC Shows to see what’s available.

 7. Take in a bird’s eye view of London